swung-research/3d-csem-open-source-landscape/README.md

 Dependencies are a difficult topic, and no-one can guarantee that the scripts will still work a few years down to road with many new releases of all dependencies.
-We list here therefore the most important dependencies that where used when creating the results:
+We list here therefore the most important dependencies that were used when creating the results.

 Note that all notebooks (data creation, results, and computation of emg3d and